aryaemami59/redux-toolkit/docs/tutorials/typescript.md

 Redux Toolkit is already written in TypeScript, so its TS type definitions are built in.

 [React Redux](https://react-redux.js.org) has its type definitions in a separate [`@types/react-redux` typedefs package](https://npm.im/@types/react-redux) on NPM.
-In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.
+In addition to typing the library functions, the types also export some helpers to make it easier to write type-safe interfaces between your Redux store and your React components.

 As of React Redux v7.2.3, the `react-redux` package has a dependency on `@types/react-redux`, so the type definitions will be automatically installed with the library.
 Otherwise, you'll need to manually install them yourself (typically `npm install @types/react-redux` ).